aditya19970411/wishup-task/README.md

   2. npm start

-  if you want to run on any some specific port add PORT env with the desired port
+  if you want to run on some specific port add "PORT" environment variable with the desired port